The holidays are here again. This year of Covid has been a hard year for…

 This can be tricky.
 Your plants will need different sizes depending on the age of the plant.

-You should always use the smaller container possible which will still give your plant’s roots room to stretch.
+You should always use the smallest container possible which will still give your plant’s roots room to stretch.

 Why you should not use big containers for little plants?